ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/Access Control/README.md

 * If you only have 1 account to test with or no accounts at all, we can map out the application to identify any hidden sensitive/protected functionality.

-* When pages are identified that may return different data depending on the user, try adding parameters/cookies such as  –  admin=true, debug=true, etc.
+* When pages are identified that may return different data depending on the user, try adding parameters/cookies such as,   admin=true, debug=true, etc.

 * Identify functionality where the application grants a user access to a subset of wider resources, such as emails, orders, documents, etc.  If these resources are retrieved through some predictable identifiers ( ?order=1234 ) try to determine values that reference other resources, we should not have access to and attempt to view the data.